Already know what you're looking for?

 If a pigment somatic mutation takes place during the development of the embryo, patches of another colour may appear on the animal.
 This is often seen as black patches on recessive red Labradors and Golden Retrievers.
 The painting at the top of the page shows what this might look like.
 It is not certain why pigment mutations seem to appear in these breeds more than others, however it's possible that the recessive red gene is unstable and particularly prone to mutation.
 All it takes is for one cell to mutate early on in development - then all cells descended from that one as the embryo grows will be the different colour.
 Due to the mutation these patches effectively have a different genotype to the rest of the dog, and this is sometimes known as mosaicism.

 A very rare form of mosaicism is the chimera.
 A chimera is a single animal that is the combination of two separate embryos.
 You may have heard this term used to describe creatures with the DNA of two different species spliced together, such as human/mouse embryos created in labs, but it also occurs naturally when two fertilised eggs combine very early in development.
 Effectively, the resulting animal is two individuals in one.
 It has patches of one set of DNA and patches of the other as well.
 Sometimes it can be impossible to tell a chimera without genetic testing (particularly in humans), but in some cases the resulting animal may be a combination of two different colours.
-I do not know of any proven dog chimeras, but the effect may be similar to the somatic mutations already discussed, but more extensive (roughly 50/50 of each colour in random patches).
+I do not know of any proven dog chimeras, but the effect may be similar to the somatic mutations already discussed, but more extensive (roughly 50/50 of each colour).
+Chimaeras in some species can produce a brindle-like pattern.

 These pictures were submitted by Dr Anna Laukner and show a small dog from a village in Ibiza with a somatic mutation.
 Black patches on a red base is the most commonly seen somatic mutation.
 If the black on this dog was due to the sable gene, it would be much more evenly distributed through the coat.